RULE 47. JURORS

 principal jurors.
 An alternate juror who does not replace a principal juror shall

-discharged after the jury retires to consider its verdict, unless the parties otherwise agree.
+discharged after the jury retires to consider its verdict.

-to one peremptory challenge in addition to those otherwise allowed by this rule.
-The
+one 1 peremptory challenge in addition to those otherwise allowed by

 additional peremptory challenge may be used only against an alternate juror ,